MIT CSAIL uses AI to teach robots to manipulate objects they’ve never seen before

 Descriptors and Application to Robotic Manipulation”) detailed a computer vision system — dubbed Dense Object Nets — that allows robots to inspect, visually understand, and manipulate object they’ve never seen before.

-They plan to present their findings at the conference on Robot Learning in Zürich, Switzerland, in October.
+The team plans to present their findings at the conference on Robot Learning in Zürich, Switzerland in October.

 “Many approaches to manipulation can’t identify specific parts of an object across the many orientations that object may encounter,” PhD student Lucas Manuelli, a lead author on the paper, said in a blog post published on MIT CSAIL’s website.
 “For example, existing algorithms would be unable to grasp a mug by its handle, especially if the mug could be in multiple orientations, like upright, or on its side.”